 In the Certificate Properties dialog box, under for Subject name, select Type as Full DN.
 Under Alternative name, select Type as DNS and enter the service name.

 Enter a public DNS name that you want to use with SCCM CMG.
-So I will enter *.prajwal.org here which allows me to use any subdomain for CMG.
+I will enter *.prajwal.org here which allows me to use any subdomain for CMG.

 Click Enroll.